Tychos MathJs Language Reference

 ### Meter

-A `Meter` is a numeric display of data that you specify in the Calculations editor.
+A `Meter` is a numeric display of data that you specify in the Loop Code editor.
 Each `Meter` that is created will appear on the left side of the World View.
 Your program needs to tell the `Meter` what value it needs to display by using the `display` command.

 Below is the constructor for the `Meter` widget and default values: